Authentic Employer Branding: turning principles into practice

 Take social media.
 Whilst regularly seen by employers as the most important channel to promote an employer’s brand, there is no consensus on how to make best use of it.

-“Despite all the hype about social-media platforms such as Facebook, YouTube, and Twitter, every channel must be closely analyzed for its benefits and risks.
+“Despite all the hype about social-media platforms such as Facebook, YouTube, and Twitter, every channel must be closely analysed for its benefits and risks.
 If a company does not have confidence that it can present itself authentically and engage in open dialogue with consumers through certain mediums, it should not use them until the advantages outweigh any potential damage”, concludes the BCG.

 Against this backdrop, it is encouraging to see innovations able to turn principles of authentic employer branding into practice.